 For more than 100 years, Greenwood students have excelled as scholars, athletes and citizens.
 Some of the more notable traditions of Greenwood include Honor Day, Homecoming Spirit Week and the annual Blue & Gold and Pink & White holiday basketball tournaments.
 Greenwood’s tradition of limited enrollment creates an extraordinary learning environment allowing students to participate in multiple activities and programs.
 Graduates are well- rounded and academically prepared for success in college.
 Greenwood balances its traditions of the past while moving forward to meet the needs of the next generation of learners.

 Tradition is important at Greenwood.
 Honor Day, which is held at the end of the school year, is one of our most beloved and cherished traditions.
 Honor Day was established in 1926 where Fair Greenwood and First Citizen first presided.
 From 1944 to 1946, First Citizen and Fair and Sir Greenwood lead Honor Day activities.
 In 1947, Sir Greenwood replaced First Citizen and it was decided that Fair Greenwood and Sir Greenwood should reign over Honor Day ceremonies.

 One senior boy and one senior girl are selected each year by fellow classmen for best representing the ideal student in scholarship and citizenship.
 They are given the honor of bestowing upon worthy students “The Order of the Rose”, symbolized by a single American Beauty Rose.
 A senior parent is selected by students each year to speak to honored scholars in grades 7-12 who are recognized for outstanding accomplishments in scholarship, music, leadership, community outreach and athletics.
 Faculty, parents and alumni gather every year for a brunch preceding this special ceremony and annually attend the festivities.

 Memories of Honor Day

-"Honor day, a special tradition since 1926, celebrates the academic achievements of the students at the end of the year.
+"Honor day, a special tradition since 1926, celebrates the academic and athletic achievements of the students at the end of the year.
 Each student is individually recognized for their accolades on stage and admitted to the 'Order of the Rose.'
 Being asked to preside as Sir Greenwood was an honor for me personally."

 Robert D. Graham, II, MD, Class of 1989